Updated December 29, 2025

 What are Perioceuticals?
 How can they help my pet?

 Perioceutics are advanced dental products that support gum and bone health by slowing the progression of periodontal disease.
 These treatments work alongside professional dental cleanings to extend their benefits and improve oral health.
+Here are a few perioceuticals our clinic typically uses:

-- Periovive is an antimicrobial gel that reduces bacterial growth and inflammation, supporting gum tissue health and healing.
+• Periovive is an antimicrobial gel that reduces bacterial growth and inflammation, supporting gum tissue health and healing.

 Why can’t all extractions be done at the same time as the COHAT?

-Depending on the findings during your pet’s COHAT, further Staged Oral Surgery may be needed.
-Though this may seem inconvenient, our doctors have found that some teeth with borderline needs for extraction will heal in the time between the first cleaning and the subsequent visit, thanks to the initial treatment provided during the COHAT.
-The benefits of this type of staging include:
+Though it may seem inconvenient to make another appointment, our doctors have found that some teeth with borderline extraction needs can heal between the first cleaning and the subsequent visit, thanks to the initial treatment provided during the COHAT.
+This is why routine dental cleanings are so important for our pets' overall health and wellness.

-- Perioceutical savior: The protective layer that Sanos provides can save some teeth from the need for extraction and allow time to assess the impact before deciding.
+• Perioceutical savior: If selected, the protective layer Sanos® provides can also help save some teeth from extraction, allowing time to assess the impact before deciding.

 When should my pet get a COHAT?

-Anesthesia ensures we can perform a deep and thorough cleaning while keeping your pet safe and pain-free.
-It allows us to clean below the gum line, where most dental disease occurs, and perform any necessary extractions or treatments without causing distress.
-At JM Veterinary Clinic, we take extensive precautions to ensure your pet’s safety during anesthesia, conducting pre-anesthetic bloodwork to assess overall health and monitoring your pet closely throughout the procedure.
-Most pets recover quickly after their dental procedure.
-Mild grogginess is normal, but they typically return to their usual selves within 24 hours.
+Anesthesia ensures our vets can perform a deep and thorough cleaning while keeping your pet safe and pain-free.
+It allows us to clean below the gum line, where most dental disease occurs, and perform any necessary extractions or treatments without causing unnecessary distress.

 No!
 The American Veterinary Dental College strongly discourages anesthesia-free COHATs for various reasons.
-These types of COHATs fail to remove plaque and bacteria from under the gumline, leaving periodontal disease virtually untreated.
-It can also require stressful restraints, which can cause pain for pets.
-Anesthesia-free COHATs do not allow for thorough oral exams and x-rays, essential to detecting hidden issues, which can ultimately lead to higher long-term costs and health risks for your pet’s care.
+When a pet is awake, these types of COHATs fail to remove plaque and bacteria from under the gumline, leaving periodontal disease virtually untreated.
+This alternative also requires restraints to keep pets from moving during treatment, which can cause unnecessary stress and pain.

-How long does the COHAT procedure take?
+How long will my pet's dental procedure take?

 How can I maintain my pet’s dental health at home?